 Explore Sonnet 107

 In the first lines of the poem, the speaker begins by saying that he has been proven right in regard to how long he’d get to stay with the Fair Youth.
 Those who made false predictions are now laughing at themselves for suggesting that anything else could’ve happened.
 There was a time when things were uncertain, and the speaker didn’t know for sure what was going to happen, but now he does.
-He knows that peace is here to stay and that due to this poem he’s written, he has his true love are going to outsmart death.
+He knows that peace is here to stay and that due to this poem he’s written, he and his true love are going to outsmart death.
 It will serve as their monument.

-Throughout ‘Sonnet 107,’ William Shakespeare enrages with themes of immortality, love, and writing.
+Throughout ‘Sonnet 107,’ William Shakespeare enrages themes of immortality, love, and writing.
 This is one of several poems Shakespeare wrote that directly addresses the act of writing.
 He often acknowledged this, using it as a way to speak about creation, immortality, and his (or his speaker’s depending on how one reads these sonnets) failings.
 In this particular poem, he uses his writing as a way of driving home his surety that he and his love, the Fair Youth, are going to live on forever.
 They’ve outsmarted death and found a way to live forever.

 Structure and Form